knee-koh/MarIOnette/README.md

         - Dynamixel2Arduino

 ### Installation on Mac
-1. Download the Marionette.zip file from the Blender Plugin folder (<ins>for Blender version 4.2 or higher; for older versions of blender please download MarIOnette release 1.0.4 or older </ins>).
+1. Download the Marionette.zip file from the Blender Plugin folder, there are two versions depending on which Blender version you have.
 2. Open Blender
 3. Go to edit > preferences
 4. Select "Get Extensions" or Add-ons"